Sloan (band): Action Pact, A Sides Win (2003–2005)

 Sloan made a concerted effort to break into the US market on their 2003 release Action Pact.
 Songs were recorded in Los Angeles with Tom Rothrock producing.
 The glossier, radio-ready sound failed to raise Sloan's profile in the US, though they continued to be popular in Canada.

 In 2005, Sloan released their first compilation album, A Sides Win: Singles 1992-2005.
 The album included two new songs, "All Used Up" and "Try to Make It".
 The Japanese release included two additional new tracks.

 Yep Roc Records, Never Hear the End of It, Parallel Play (2006–2008)

-Now signed to Yep Roc Records for their US releases, Sloan released their eighth album, Never Hear the End of It in 2006.
+Now signed to Yep Roc Records for their US releases, Sloan released their eighth album, entitled Never Hear the End of It, in 2006.
 The album contained 30 tracks with all the members of the band contributing new songs.
 It was met with widespread critical acclaim and became the first Sloan album to chart in the United States.
 In 2008, Sloan followed up their longest album with their shortest ever release at the time, Parallel Play.

 Chris Murphy of Sloan performing at South by Southwest (2007).